globocom/nautilus.js/README.md

 ## Getting

-First of all, get Nautilus.js using [Download Option](https://github.com/raphamorim/nautilus.js/archive/master.zip) or via package manage.
+First of all, get Nautilus.js using [Download Option](https://github.com/raphamorim/nautilus.js/archive/master.zip) or via package manager.

 To get using [Bower](http://bower.io) just run this command: